-Cambell Primary Centre is a behaviour recovery provision.
+Cambell Primary Centre is a behaviour recovery and assessment provision.
 We have children for a fixed-term period, usually three terms, to provide them with strategies to regulate their behaviour, build emotional resilience and become confident in their social skills.
 Our team of teachers and support staff receive specialist training to do this.
 We also work closely with mainstream schools, therapists and SEMH experts in order to secure the best possible outcomes for the pupils in our care.

 SEMH refers to the child’s ability and readiness to learn.
 A child with poor social needs will struggle to relate to others well within the classroom setting and this will impact on their ability to concentrate and their general quality of life.
 If a child struggles to regulate their own emotions this can also affect their classroom readiness.

 We work in partnership with each child’s mainstream school with an aim to eventual re-integration, usually after two to three terms.

 Lessons within the centre follow the National Curriculum but also have an additional focus on “Emotional Literacy” and “Social Skills” with lots of opportunities for reflection on behaviour.
 There is a consistent positive behaviour management policy in place, with a clear set of rules, rewards and consequences to help modify their behaviour.

 Our vision is to help children with SEMH needs to meet their full potential both here and in their future settings.
 We are ambitious for our children’s social, emotional and academic progress and aim to send children on to their next setting prepared to face the future with confidence

 |The aims of the centre are: